MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 A Communication Site is generally used to communicate from a smaller group to a larger group.
 For this reason, Communication Sites are often used in Intranets.

+### Crawled Property

+A Crawled Property is one of the basic units of the Search Schema.
+They are created automatically by the SharePoint Search Indexer (or Crawler) when it is discovering content that can be searched.
+The information stored in Crawled Properties is made available in queries by mapping them to Managed Properties.

 ## <a name="D"></a>D
 ## <a name="E"></a>E
 ## <a name="F"></a>F